-Unfortunately, the city backed out after a change in local government, citing insufficient control over the project and financial difficulties as its reasons.
-Lynch did not try to hide resentment in multiple interviews for the Polish press, which led to a verbal jousting with Donald Tusk, Poland’s Prime Minister at the time, who exclaimed that ‘Lynch doesn’t live in Łódź, as far as I remember’, thus refusing him his say in the matter.
+Unfortunately, the city backed out after a change in local government, citing the reasons as insufficient control over the project and financial difficulties.
+Lynch did not try to hide his resentment in multiple interviews for the Polish press – which led to a verbal jousting with Donald Tusk, Poland’s Prime Minister at the time, who exclaimed that ‘Lynch doesn’t live in Łódź, as far as I remember’, thus refusing him his say in the matter.

 During his third visit to Poland in 2004, Lynch was sitting at a table with Marek Żydowicz, Kazimierz Suwała and Peter Lucas.
 While looking at the latter, a scene crossed his mind.
 He wrote it down on the same day and soon found himself filming it with Polish actors recommended by Żydowicz.
-Their performance was excellent and Lynch began to see the bigger picture – this one scene was just a part of a bigger whole.
+Their performance was excellent, and Lynch began to see the bigger picture – this one scene was just a part of a bigger whole.
 He invited the Polish actors to Los Angeles and continued the project.

 Aside from big names such as Laura Dern, Jeremy Irons and Harry Dean Stanton, the film starred mostly Polish actors, such as Karolina Gruszka as the Lost Girl and Krzysztof Majchrzak as the Phantom.
 In an interview for the Polish press, Lynch praised them:

 They’re much more mature than their colleagues from across the ocean.
-They’re devoid of fear, more conscious of what they’re doing. […] And there’s that curiosity… Specifically Krzysztof Majchrzak wanted to know everything and I didn’t tell him.
-He’s a great actor, not appreciated enough in Polish cinema. […] Karolina Gruszka is still very young, I bode her an international career. […] I consider her one of the best young actresses I’ve met.
+They’re devoid of fear, more conscious of what they’re doing. […] And there’s that curiosity… Specifically, Krzysztof Majchrzak wanted to know everything and I didn’t tell him.
+He’s a great actor, not appreciated enough in Polish cinema. […] Karolina Gruszka is still very young; I bode her an international career. […] I consider her one of the best young actresses I’ve met.

-There is no sense in trying to recap Inland Empire’s story as it does not follow a classical film narrative.
-The director said himself: Inland Empire is about ‘a woman in trouble, and it's a mystery, and that's all I want to say about it’.
+There is no sense in trying to recap Inland Empire’s story, as it doesn'tt follow a classical film narrative.
+The director himself said: ‘Inland Empire is about a woman in trouble, and it's a mystery, and that's all I want to say about it’.

 For the first time since 1984’s Dune, Angelo Badalamenti was not taken on board to supervise music in a Lynch film.
 Instead, the director invited Marek Żebrowski (who was originally supposed to only work as a translator during the shooting) to collaborate on the soundtrack as a writer and music consultant.
 Several pieces by Polish composers such as Krzysztof Penderecki, Witold Lutosławski and Bogusław Schaeffer were featured, adding to Inland Empire’s eerie atmosphere.